Country · Asia

 Practical Tips

-When traveling in Sri Lanka, it's helpful to carry some cash as not all places accept credit cards.
-SIM cards for mobile internet are readily available at the airport and in cities.
-Tipping is not expected but appreciated, especially in restaurants.
+When traveling in Sri Lanka, it's useful to carry cash, as smaller establishments may not accept cards.
+ATMs are widely available in urban areas.
+A local SIM card can be purchased for around $5 and offers good coverage.
+Tipping is not customary but appreciated, especially in restaurants and for porters.
 When visiting temples and religious sites, dress modestly and remove your shoes.
-It's also courteous to ask for permission before taking photos of people.
-Learning a few basic Sinhala phrases can enhance your interactions with locals.
+It's also polite to ask permission before taking photos of people.
+For transportation, tuk-tuks and taxis are common, but ensure the meter is running or agree on a fare beforehand.
+Always carry a small bag with essentials when exploring urban areas for safety.

 Cultural Notes